Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance9.md

 #### Usage

-compiledClipInstance.colorBluePercent
+CompiledClipInstance.colorBluePercent

 #### Description

-Property; `integer`; an integer that reduces or increases the blue tint values by a specified percentage.
+Property; `integer`; An integer that reduces or increases the blue tint values by a specified percentage.
 The current values are multiplied by this percentage.
 Valid values are -100 to 100.

 This setting is the same as selecting Color > Advanced in the Instance Property Inspector.